Slum clearance in the United States: Redevelopments

 Proposals for slum clearance came as early as the 1820s in relation to the Five Points neighborhood in Lower Manhattan, New York City.
 Efforts towards the late 19th century were successful in razing the Mulberry Bend area, then deemed to be one of the most blighted sections of the neighborhood.

 Mar Vista Gardens is a housing project completed in 1954 built on an abandoned celery field.
 Construction paused in the early 1950s when a 6.4 acre strip of land was discovered to be county territory and was annexed in 1952 as part of slum clearance measures.
 Manhattanville Houses is a public housing project built during the late 1950s on slum clearance land formerly occupied by tenement blocks.

+Support by eugenicists

+Support for slum clearance was partially influenced by proponents of eugenics, an ideology that promoted racist and misogynistic ideas for improving the “genetic quality” of the population.
+Members of the American Eugenics Society strongly advocated in favor of slum clearance as a way to exert control over reproduction of families they deemed desirable or undesirable.
+On the one hand, eugenicists believed that slums constrained the reproduction of ‘desirable’ families, mostly due to their small size; on the other hand, eugenicists associated the poor hygienic conditions of slums with racially biased ideas about ‘undesirable’ families.
+While there is little evidence that the eugenics movement directly influenced the design of US housing policy, eugenics ideology did influence public perception of slum clearance programs.
+Media accounts of slums associated the poor housing conditions with ‘undesirable’ traits of residents; some popular reports intended to generate support for slum clearance projects, such as Mongrel Virginians, visually compare impoverished residents to animals.